yboetz/pyznap/README.md

 pyznap uses `mbuffer` to speed up zfs send/recv, but also works if it is not installed.

 Note that ZFS needs root access to run commands.
+Due to this you should install pyznap under your root user.

 #### How do I set it up? ####